 So you've got your toms tuned perfectly and it's time to mike them up.
 Whether you're recording or playing live, choosing great microphones for your toms can make or break their presence in the mix!

-- The Sennheiser e604 (link to check the price on Amazon) is my recommended microphone for miking tom drums. e604s are compact, rugged, and are the best suited microphone for capturing the big sound of tom drums.
+- The Sennheiser e604 is my recommended microphone for miking tom drums. e604s are compact, rugged, and are the best suited microphone for capturing the big sound of tom drums.

-- Another beautiful tom drum microphone I recommend is the Sennheiser MD421-II (link to check the price on Amazon), which I’ve actually used more than the e604 in my career.
+- Another beautiful tom drum microphone I recommend is the Sennheiser MD421-II, which I've actually used more than the e604 in my career.

 Let's get into more detail about the Sennheiser e604 and MD421-II and why they're the best choice for miking tom drums.